 Vicarious stress (or ‘secondary traumatic stress’) is the emotional distress that is experienced when a person hears about a firsthand trauma experienced by another.

-It is usually broken down into three components:

-Chronic secondary stress (also known as ‘burnout’ and ‘compassion fatigue’)

-Acute secondary stress – sometimes referred to as ‘vicarious posttraumatic stress disorder (PTSD)

-Unique unhealthy aspects of the workplace culture (often referred within the medical health care culture)

 In many cases, the experiences of emergency personnel / personnel responding during a disaster can be just as intense as those of the victims.
-Often, there is great uncertainty and severe time pressure during the response.

 It’s sometimes impossible to avoid strong feelings of identification and solidarity with the victims (a form of emotional overinvolvement).
 Identification is a process in which we perceive others as being almost indistinguishably like us.
-These feelings can occasionally become so overwhelming that the helper becomes temporarily paralyzed and unable to act.
-The intense sensory impressions may cause changes in perception, such as tunnel vision or memory gaps; some may even experience altered hearing or reduced cognitive ability.
-While such reactions rarely interfere with the actual relief efforts, memories can resurface later and lead to sleep disturbances and concentration difficulties similar to those experienced by the victims.
+These feelings can occasionally become so overwhelming that the helper becomes temporarily paralyzed and unable to act. memories can resurface later and lead to sleep disturbances and concentration difficulties similar to those experienced by the victims.

 Secondary disaster syndrome